 Engineered vs solid

 Engineered hardwood has a laminated core with a thinner layer of real wood on top, while solid hardwood is, as the name implies, wood throughout.
 Floating wood floors will almost always be engineered hardwood, as will most glue down hardwoods.
 Nail and staple down can be engineered or solid hardwood.
-Solid hardwood is normally thicker, and can often be refinished once or twice more then engineered, since it can be sanded down to where the nails or staples are, while engineered can only be sanded down to where the real wood layer on the top is.
+Solid hardwood is normally thicker, and can often be refinished once or twice more then engineered, since it can be sanded down to where the nails or staples are, while engineered can only be sanded down to where the real wood layer on the top ends.
 In a realistic setting, most people don't refinish their floor enough to wear through the real wood layer on engineered hardwood, so both are viable options.
 One advantage to engineered hardwood is it is more stable then solid wood when it comes to movement due to humidity and temperature, as each laminated layer goes an opposite direction.
 Solid hardwood often has a higher resale value as far as renovations go.

 Nail/staple down, glue down, floating click and floating glued